bob134552/Battlestations/README.md

 #### Footer

-Contains social media links to Facebook, Google and Instagram and contact details.
+Contains social media links to Facebook, Google and Instagram.
+The footer also contains contact details and a privacy policy.

 #### Home Page

-The Home page features a carousel featuring recent pre-built PCs available for purchase, a section allowing users to choose a category to view, and a site review section where the 4 most recent reviews are visible for new or returning users to view.
+The Home page features a carousel featuring recent pre-built PCs available for purchase, a section allowing users to choose a category to view, and a site review section where the four most recent reviews are visible for new or returning users to view.
 The site reviews section also allows a logged in user be able to write their own review and give a star rating which adds to the average rating above the reviews.

 #### Site Review Page (add and update)

-The Site Review page is a form consisting a radio button star rating and a text field for users to write their review of the site.
+The Site Review page is a form consisting of a radio button star rating and a text field for users to write their review of the site.
 The update page is the same but prefilled with the users initial review.
-There are 2 buttons available to the user, a home button should they wish to not submit or edit their review and a submit button to save their review.
+There are two buttons available to the user, a home button should they wish to not submit or edit their review and a submit button to save their review.

 #### Profile Page

-The Profile page is accessible from the profile option in the navbar, it features a form of the users previously saved delivery details, an order history that they can click on to view previous orders and 3 buttons that bring them to the email management, password change and social account management pages.
+The Profile page is accessible from the profile option in the navbar, it features a form of the users previously saved delivery details, an order history that they can click on to view previous orders and three buttons that bring them to the email management, password change and social account management pages.

 #### Email Management page

-The Email Management page allows users to select a primary email to be used, add/remove and verify additional emails if required and change primary email address.
+The Email Management page allows users to select a primary email to be used, add/remove and verify additional emails if required, or change their primary email address.

 #### Password Change page